Code-Institute-Submissions/ms1-travelsweden/README.md

     * Dropdown tour menu and contact form modal, which is easily located and acts as an immediate call to action to boost enquiries.

 * Home Page
-    * Impressive and interesting use of imagery in the hero image and backgrounds of certain sections
+    * Impressive and interesting use of imagery in the hero image and backgrounds of certain sections.
-    * 3 cards showing the tours that the company offers, giving easy access and allowing the user to quickly see which tours are available and where they are located
+    * Three cards showing the tours that the company offers, giving easy access and allowing the user to quickly see which tours are available and where they are located.
-    * A review carousel aimed to give a positive impression of the company
+    * A review carousel aimed to give a positive impression of the company.
-    * 3 cards showing the reasons to travel with us, giving short and concise answers.
+    * three cards showing the reasons to travel with us, giving short and concise answers.

 * Tour Page
-    * Impressive and interesting use of imagery in the hero image, backgrounds of certain sections and additionally in the carousel
+    * Impressive and interesting use of imagery in the hero image, backgrounds of certain sections and additionally in the carousel.
-    * Well presented tour highlights and key facts for the user to easily understand
+    * Well presented tour highlights and key facts for the user to easily understand.
-    * A second enquire button to act as a call to action, which will already have the tour name selected at the top
+    * A second enquire button to act as a call to action, which will already have the tour name selected at the top.
-    * A day-by-day itinerary and map API from Google Maps to see the location of the tour
+    * A day-by-day itinerary and map API from Google Maps to see the location of the starting point of the tour.
-    * A weather chart using sliders to see the average rainfall and temperatures at different times of the year
+    * A weather chart using sliders to see the average rainfall and temperatures at different times of the year.

 * About Page
-    * Impressive and interesting use of imagery in the hero image and backgrounds of certain sections
+    * Impressive and interesting use of imagery in the hero image and backgrounds of certain sections.
-    * Company history presented as timeline for instant understanding
+    * Company history presented as timeline for instant understanding.
-    * Photos and texts of the team members to make the company appear more personable
+    * Photos and texts of the team members to make the company appear more personable.
-    * Sustainability values, including an iframe of carbon emissions so that users can understand their carbon footprint from any flight taken
+    * Sustainability values, including an iframe of carbon emissions so that users can understand their carbon footprint from any flight taken.

 * Footer
+    * 'Back to top' shortcut to improve user experience
-    * Awards won to further the positive impression
+    * Awards won to further the positive impression.
-    * Social media links
+    * Social media links.
-    * Company details such as address, email and phone number
+    * Company details such as address, email and phone number.

 ### Long-term goals

 Future improvements to the website may include:

-* A blog section to improve SEO and include customer stories and experiences
+* A blog section to improve SEO and include customer stories and experiences.
-* Offers on tours to entice customers to make enquiries
+* Offers on tours to entice customers to make enquiries.
-* A payment system such as Stripe to take direct bookings and not just enquiries
+* A payment system such as Stripe to take direct bookings and not just enquiries.

 ## Structure

-I made the decision to have the site split into 3 clear sections - Home, Tours & About, with each page having the same navbar and footer details for consistency and ease of use.
+I made the decision to have the site split into three clear sections - Home, Tours & About, with each page having the same navbar and footer details for consistency and ease of use.

-The Home section is 1 page and is ordered structurally via importance of content, starting with a large hero section at the top of the page, then moving onto a short summary, tour selection, reviews and reasons why section.
+The Home section is one page and is ordered structurally via importance of content, starting with a large hero section at the top of the page, then moving onto a short summary, tour selection, reviews and reasons why section.
 I structured it this way based on what I believe is most important, in addition to taking inspiration from other leading travel sites.

-The Tours section is then split into 3 structurally equal pages, just with different content.
-As these are the product of the site, these can be navigated to from every page of the site, and within the tour pages themselves at the bottom.
+The Tours section is then split into three structurally equal pages, just with different content.
+As these are the products of the business, these can be accessed from every page of the site, and within the tour pages themselves at the bottom.
 Having the tours on separate pages allows easy navigation and structure, and is what you would expect as a user.

-The About section is again 1 page and ordered structurally via importance of content.
+The About section is again one page and ordered structurally via importance of content.

 ## Skeleton